stvedt/decision-task-node/readme.md

 `heroku logs --tail`

 ### Next Steps
-- Obfuscate to User actual Choice Problem Number
-- CSV or cleaner export

 - Create new session when all choice problems are completed.
-- Move pages Object to JSON file.
 - Work on results ordering

-- Choice problem urls in order
-- Breakout sample from finals into separate Steps (make actual decision)
-- Display values in buttons
-- Decimals show to hundredths two decimals
-- Styling pass/make it look good.
+- Samples and decisions have $?

 ### For later release

 - Questionnaire Support
+- Cleaner export